-Wiggins’ glib statement that “you wouldn’t do that in a car” is—let’s not beat about the bush here—a heap of bullshit.
+Wiggins’ glib statement that “you wouldn’t do that in a car” is—let’s not beat about the bush here—bullshit.

-It’s the same heap of bullshit trotted out time and time again by anyone who sees the misconduct of people on two wheels but not the misconduct of those on four.
+It’s the same bullshit that’s trotted out time and time again by anyone who sees the misconduct of people on two wheels but not the misconduct of those on four.
 It’s the same bullshit used by people to justify endangering others.
-There are several technical terms which describe this manner of thinking, and a choice few lay terms as well.
+There are several technical terms which describe this manner of thinking, and a few lay terms as well.
 We’ve been here before.

 Wiggins follows this up with, “You do not have a right to complain how you’re being treated on the road unless you apply the rules yourself.”
 This is a particularly damaging comment, because it sits firmly and clearly within the context of his generalisation of “cyclists” as lawbreakers.
 “You”, in Wiggins’ statement, is a group.
 To him, no-one has the right to complain, because someone else broke a law.
 (To the shock of precisely no-one, Wiggins appears not to apply the same logic to drivers.)

-However, Wiggins appears a little confused as to whom he understands to be “cyclists”, in exposing some ugly elitism.
+However, Wiggins exposes some ugly elitism in describing whom he understands to be “cyclists”.
 Referring to “another cyclist that’s died” he says,

 “They are termed under the phrase ‘cyclist’ but they’re not cyclists as such, they are not membership holders of British Cycling.”